History of the Canterbury-Bankstown Bulldogs: 2020−present: Start of a new decade

-In round 4 of the 2021 NRL season, Canterbury were defeated 38-0 by South Sydney in the traditional Good Friday game.
+In round 4 of the 2021 NRL season, Canterbury were defeated 38–0 by South Sydney in the traditional Good Friday game.
 Canterbury became only the second team in the NRL era to lose three straight games without scoring a point after Cronulla who achieved this in the 2014 NRL season.

 It was also the worst start to a season by any team since Glebe in the 1928 NSWRFL season who managed to only score 12 points in their first four matches.
 Canterbury went on to have one of their worst years ever, only managing 3 wins during the season against Cronulla, St George Illawarra, and Wests Tigers, and receiving the club's 6th wooden spoon.

-Canterbury started the 2022 NRL season on a win, beating the North Queensland Cowboys 6-4.
-However, they lost their next six games, including a 44-0 defeat against Melbourne in round 4.
-Canterbury upset the Sydney Roosters in round 8, winning 16-12, but the damage was done.
-After a 16-6 loss to the Newcastle Knights in round 10, Barrett stood down as head coach of Canterbury on 16 May.
-On 18th May, Michael Potter was announced as the interim coach for the remainder of the season.
-Potter had a better season with the club, winning five of the remaining 14 rounds, including an upset victory over fierce rivals Parramatta in round 14, winning 34-4.
+Canterbury started the 2022 NRL season on a win, beating the North Queensland Cowboys 6–4.
+However, they lost their next six games, including a 44–0 defeat against Melbourne in round 4.
+Canterbury upset the Sydney Roosters in round 8, winning 16–12, but the damage was done.
+After a 16–6 loss to the Newcastle Knights in round 10, Barrett stood down as head coach of Canterbury on 16 May.
+On 18 May, Michael Potter was announced as the interim coach for the remainder of the season.
+Potter had a better season with the club, winning five of the remaining 14 rounds, including an upset victory over fierce rivals Parramatta in round 14, winning 34–4.
 Canterbury finished the 2022 season in 12th place, with 16 points.
-On 14th August, Canterbury announced they had signed Penrith assistant coach Cameron Ciraldo on a five-year deal, starting in 2023.
+On 14 August, Canterbury announced they had signed Penrith assistant coach Cameron Ciraldo on a five-year deal, starting in 2023.

-Canterbury started the 2023 season with a 31-6 loss to Manly, but quickly bounced back with a shock 26-12 win against the Melbourne Storm in round 2, their first win against the Melbourne club since Round 6, 2016.
+Canterbury started the 2023 season with a 31–6 loss to Manly, but quickly bounced back with a shock 26–12 win against the Melbourne Storm in round 2, their first win against the Melbourne club since Round 6, 2016.

+In round 18 of the 2023 NRL season, Canterbury suffered their equal third worst loss as a club when they were defeated 66-0 by Newcastle.

+Canterbury would finish the 2023 NRL season in 15th place.
+The club also finished with the worst for and against out of all 17 teams with a -331 points differential.

+In the 2024 NRL season, Canterbury qualified for the finals finishing 6th on the table.
+This was the first time in eight years that the club had managed to achieve this.
+However, they lost their elimination finals match 24-22 against Manly at Stadium Australia.

+Canterbury started the 2025 NRL season in great form winning their opening six games and equalling their best start to a campaign since 1938.
+In round 8, the club suffered their first loss of the year against Brisbane which ended with a score line of 42-18.